 A superb Max Verstappen crossed the finish line just two seconds behind the six-time champion.
 Meanwhile, Daniel Ricciardo took his first podium with Renault.
 The French Team hadn’t set foot on the podium since Malaysia Grand Prix 2011, 93 races ago.

 Hamilton, the star of the day, continues to enlarge his portfolio of records after achieving a feat that seemed unattainable.
 It just so happens that the Englishman has accomplished the deed at a legendary track for the Red Baron.
-Michael Schumacher is still the driver with the most wins at the Nürburgring; five in total.
+The German legend is still the driver with the most wins at the Nürburgring; five in total.

 Battle of the Mercedes at the start